NeuroTechX/ntx_slack_archive/_announcements_.md

  >How are we going to navigate in an algorithmic world populated with quantum algorithms without being comfortable navigating this from a position of knowledge

+6/9/2017 5:02 PM

+ **mhough** :

+ >I just want someone from the Bohm/Penrose/I don't know who else to tell me what they need or are waiting for.
+Microtubules something was the answer I always got maybe 20 years ago